andreasabel/inCode/entry/alchemical-groups.md

 [glguy](https://twitter.com/glguy)'s semi-official [Haskell
 Leaderboard](https://adventofcode.com/2017/leaderboard/private) (join code
 `43100-84040706`)!
 There are also Haskellers on freenode \#\#adventofcode, and also \#adventofcode on the Functional Programming slack.
+I also wrote a [haskell library to the API](https://hackage.haskell.org/package/advent-of-code-api), if you're looking to streamline your process!

 My [daily
 reflections](https://github.com/mstksg/advent-of-code-2018/blob/master/reflections.md)